simoncoulton/watson/docs/html/getting-started/_posts/2013-01-02-configuration.md

 #### Events

 Events are the core to the lifecycle of both a request and the initialization of a Watson application.
-The default configuration sets up 5 events which will be executed at different times of the
+The default configuration sets up 5 events which will be executed at different times of the lifecycle.

+<span class="sub">watson.mvc.config</span>
 {% highlight python %}
 events = {
     events.EXCEPTION_EVENT: [('app_exception_listener',)],